-It isn’t clear what moved the wheels of bureaucracy now after the student’s pleas fell on deaf ears again and again.
+It isn’t clear what moved the wheels of bureaucracy now after the student’s pleas fell were ignored again and again.
 But Jennifer Pagan, a teacher helping the students in their campaign, said she is concerned the sudden shift is a politically convenient one.
 No one informed her about the planned vote, she said.

 “I’m honestly very wary of them using us as a ‘victory’ or a ‘win’ after a weekend where people were brutalized for trying to take down the Columbus statue.
 I really want to leverage this moment to call attention to the fact that these fights are connected and one in the same,” Pagan said.

 The fight to change the name of Douglas Park is directly linked to the fight to tear down the Columbus statue in Grant Park, Pagan said.

 “All of these are really just a call and demand to end white supremacy,” she said.
 “I think the reason they continue to ignore us is if we change the name of this park, then that calls to helm all the rest of them.”